johnkerl/miller/docs/src/new-in-miller-6.md

 Variables must be non-indexed on `emit`.
 To emit an indexed variable now requires the new `emit1` keyword.

+This worked in Miller 5 but is no longer supported in Miller 6:

 <pre class="pre-highlight-in-pair">
 <b>mlr5 -n put 'end {@input={"a":1}; emit @input["a"]}'</b>
 </pre>
 <pre class="pre-non-highlight-in-pair">
 input=1
 </pre>

+This works in Miller 6 (and worked in Miller 5 as well) and is supported:

 <pre class="pre-highlight-in-pair">
 <b>mlr -n put 'end {@input={"a":1}; emit1 {"input":@input["a"]}}'</b>